MDMA/Ecstasy

 - Heart, liver or kidney failure

-In case of persistent malaise, increasing cramps and overheating, get medical help.
-If you find an unconscious person, check if the person is breathing, give first aid and call an ambulance (112).
+If you feel persistent discomfort, increasing cramps and overheating, get medical help.
+If you find a passed out person, check if they’re breathing, provide first aid and call an ambulance (112).

 - Speed + other stimulants (caffeine, cocaine, other amphetamines): The circulation is extremely stressed.
 Fluid loss, overheating and circulatory collapse are possible.